Easter Basket Fundraiser

 The type of class party that is up for grabs is your decision, but a couple of suggestions are a pizza party, slime party (the winning class might get to slime the principal? – but make sure you have their ok first!) or a pool party.

-PRO TIP: If you’re set up on a mobile notice board or whiteboard, boost the competition by moving it into your hall or where ever you have your school assembly on assembly day so that all students, teachers and parents/caregivers can get a good visual on who’s winning.
+PRO TIP: If you’re set up on a mobile notice board or whiteboard, boost the competition by moving your Easter basket fundraiser board into your hall or where ever you have your school assembly on assembly day so that all students, teachers and parents/caregivers can get a good visual on who’s winning.

 Simple to organise and a small outlay for potentially large returns.
 This idea is very versatile as well and can be changed to suit other themed holidays.
-Pot of Gold for St Patty’s day, a cauldron of candy for Halloween or decorations for a gingerbread house for Christmas.
+Pot of Gold for St Patty’s day, a cauldron of candy for Halloween or decorations for a gingerbread house for Christmas, like in the picture below.

 Nothing like a bit of healthy competition to boost your committee’s coffers.